christos97/ts-starter/README.md

 ### Available Scripts

 - `build`: Builds the project in both CJS and ESM formats.
-- `build:cjs`: Builds the project in CommonJS format.
 - `build:esm`: Builds the project in ECMAScript Module format.
 - `clean`: Cleans the project by removing the dist directory and node modules.
 - `format`: Formats the codebase using Prettier and syncs package configurations.
 - `lint`: Lints the codebase using ESLint.
 - `start`: Runs the application in ESM format.
-- `start`:cjs: Runs the application in CJS format.
+- `start:esm`: Runs the application in ESM format.

+#### Downgrade for cjs support

+---

+- `build:cjs`: Builds the project in CommonJS format.
-- `start`:esm: Runs the application in ESM format.
+- `start:cjs`: Runs the application in CJS format.

 ### Handling Environment Variables in CI/CD Pipeline: